gitcoinco/grants-stack/packages/contracts/docs/contracts/payoutStrategy/IPayoutStrategy.md

 sInvoked by RoundImplementation to upload distribution to the payout strategy

-*- should be invoked by RoundImplementation contract - ideally IPayoutStrategy implementation should emit events after   distribution is updated - would be invoked at the end of the round Modifiers:  - isRoundOperator  - roundHasEnded*
+*- ideally IPayoutStrategy implementation should emit events after   distribution is updated - would be invoked at the end of the round Modifiers:  - isRoundOperator  - roundHasEnded*

 #### Parameters